MonikaSzucs/comp-2825-computer-architecture-organization/class-2/class2.md

 - superscalar architecture: extra hardware at the slowest stage

 ## Netflix
-original latency: several days
+When netflix first opening then you say you want to watch it but when you actual do that? it may take days before.
+But they got the latency way down. original latency: several days

 ### What would low bandwidth look like for Netflix?